dzen-dhall/dzen-dhall/README.md

 	= bashWithBinaries [ "date" ] 1000 "date +'%d.%m.%Y %A - %H:%M:%S'"

 in  separate
-    -- ^ a function that inserts a |-separator between nearby elements of a list [ join [ text "Mem: ", memoryUsage, text "%" ]
+    -- ^ a function that inserts |-separators between nearby elements of a list [ join [ text "Mem: ", memoryUsage, text "%" ]
            -- ^ `text` is used to convert a text value to a `Bar` , join [ text "Swap: ", swapUsage, text "%" ]